Employment Services Consultant

-The EC/CM ensures successful Program delivery for the Client while ensuring all contract outcomes are achieved, and all stakeholder needs met.
-The Case Manager is the key staff responsible for the on-going contact with the Client throughout the service continuum and ensures that seamless service is provided.
-This position may also be required to facilitate workshops to groups of Clients in the ESC.
+The ESC ensures a high level of customer/ client service; ensuring that all eligible clients receive access to a suite of responses services that best meet the individual clients needs while also ensuring that all contract outcomes are achieved, and all stakeholder needs met.
+The ESC is the key staff responsible for the on-going contact with the Client throughout the service continuum and ensures that seamless service is provided.
+This position may also be required to facilitate workshops to groups of Clients as required.

 Employment Counselling/Case Management: